Your Step-by-Step Travel Planning Guide

 Pack your food restriction survival kit

-• Don’t forget your free Allergy Card and Translation App.
-If you haven’t already, check out our article on how to use them effectively and when to switch.
+- Don’t forget your free Allergy Card and Translation App.
+If you haven’t already, check out our article on how to use them effectively and when to switch for maximum effectiveness.

 Travellers with Severe Allergies